yurigorokhov/LambdaSharpTool/Modules/LambdaSharp.Core/ReadMe.md

 ## Overview

 The `LambdaSharp.Core` module defines the core resources and resource types for deploying λ# modules.
+This module is included automatically by all λ# modules.

 __Topics__
 * [Resource Types](#resource-types)